-For the issue of the Seaworthiness Certificate or the Safety Certificate to ships flying the flag, the specific Tasneef Rules apply.
+For the issue of the Seaworthin ess Certifica ate or the Safety Certificate to ships flying g the Italian flag, the specific Tasneef Rule es apply.

 In particular, Section 1 applies to all ships unless otherwise stated in these Rules, Section 2 applies to passenger ships, Section 3 applies to cargo ships including tankers, Section 4 applies to fishing vessels and Section 5 applies to non-propelled units.